Alvie: Alvie Estate History

-In the early nineteenth century Alvie was owned by the Macpherson-Grants of Ballindalloch.
-In 1862 the property appears to have been in the ownership of James Evan Baillie, the predecessor of Lord Burton of Dochfour.
+For nearly 400 years, Alvie fell within the Lordship of Badenoch held by the Dukes of Gordon.
+In the early nineteenth century it was owned by the Macpherson-Grants of Ballindalloch.
+In 1862 the property was in the ownership of James Evan Baillie, the predecessor of Lord Burton of Dochfour.
 By 1867 the estate was purchased or tenanted by Sir John Ramsden, an industrialist from northern England who planted up around 2,000 acres (800 hectares) of what was described as moor land to forestry for timber production.
 He later purchased and moved to Ardverikie Estate which his descendants still own.

 In 1905 Alvie was purchased by Sir Robert Boville (Bertie) Whitehead who owned Alvie until 1923.
 Sir Robert was the grandson of Robert Whitehead who invented the torpedo.
 The Whitehead family married into some of the most influential in Europe with Bertie’s cousin Marguerite marrying Herbert von Bismarck, son of the German chancellor Otto von Bismarck, whilst another cousin Agathe Whitehead, married the Austrian Georg von Trapp.

 Robert Whitehead deer fenced much of the Estate and invested large sums in extending Alvie House and improving the stock of red deer.
 The remains of the deer fence erected around 1908 can still be seen.

 The Estate was sold in 1923 to Lady Carnarvon shortly after the death of her husband, Lord Carnarvon, who discovered the tomb of Tutankhamun in Egypt.
 Lady Carnarvon set up Balchurn (Home Farm) as a model dairy farm, which remained active into the 1950s.